 Closings – Inclement Weather & Holidays

-In the event that it is necessary for the Marian Hope Center to cancel a therapy class, families will be notified via email and it will be posted on the Marian Hope Center website.
+In the event that it is necessary for the Marian Hope Center to cancel a therapy class, families will be notified via email and it will be posted on the Marian Hope Center website and Facebook page.
 In case of inclement weather, the Marian Hope Center will also be listed under school closings on KCTV-5.

 Any other cancellations will be made known to you in as much advance as possible by our staff.
 Please contact our Director or a staff member if you have any questions about class schedules.

 The problem of communicable disease is prevalent in every group and MHC is no exception.
 If a child becomes ill at MHC the director or staff member will immediately notify the parents.
 The child will be kept separated from the group until taken home.

 Children will not be permitted at our center with any of the following conditions: